Real estate investing provides an excellent way to earn passive income and generate capital appreciation while providing a natural inflation hedge.

 2. Invest in Short-Term Real Estate Debt Notes

-If you like the benefits of real estate crowdfunding but not the idea of tying up your cash for an extended amount of time, investing in short-term real estate debt notes is a great alternative.
+If you like the benefits of real estate crowdfunding, but not the idea of tying up your cash for an extended time, investing in short-term real estate debt notes is a great alternative.

-Short-term debt notes are usually for smaller real estate investors who often buy distressed properties, renovate them, and then sell the property for a tidy profit.
+Short-term debt notes are usually for smaller real estate investors who often buy distressed properties, renovate them, and then sell them for a tidy profit.

-Depending on certain factors, short-term real estate debt notes can yield returns between 7% and up to 15%+ for the riskiest investments.
+Depending on certain factors, short-term real estate debt notes can yield returns between 7% and 20% for the riskiest investments.

 Unlike many other real estate platforms, the debt notes issued by Groundfloor are collateralized.
 In the case of default, the loan is backed by the property itself, which can be sold to recoup the investor’s money.